Agoge

-The Classical Agōgē
+The Classical agōgē

 Structure

 The agōgē was divided into three age categories: the paides (about ages 7–14), paidiskoi (ages 15–19), and the hēbōntes (ages 20–29).
 The boys were further subdivided into groups called agelai (singular agelē, meaning "pack"), with whom they would sleep, and were led by an older boy (eirēn) who Plutarch claims was chosen by the boys themselves.
-They answered to the paidonomos or "boy-herder," an upper class official who was tasked with overseeing the entire Spartan education system.
+They answered to the paidonomos or "boy-herder," an upper-class official who was tasked with overseeing the entire Spartan education system.

 The paides were taught the basics of reading and writing, but even the early stages of education focused on the development of skills that would encourage military prowess.
 Boys would compete in athletic events such as running and wrestling, as well as choral dance performances.
-Notably, paides were expected to steal food for themselves and for their eirēn, and were probably underfed as a means of encouraging this.
+Notably, paides were expected to steal food for themselves and their eirēn, and were probably underfed as a means of encouraging this.
 Stealing did not go unpunished, however, as Xenophon reports that those who were caught would be beaten, a lesson which he claims taught the boys stealth and resourcefulness.
 There were other hardships too: the boys were made to participate in the agōgē in bare feet, supposedly to toughen their feet and improve agility, and beginning at the age of 12, boys would be given only one item of clothing, a cloak, per year.
 Plutarch reports that the boys slept together with the other members of their agelē, constructing beds out of reeds pulled by hand from the Eurotas River.